angelspitfire/spring-hexagonal-example/README.md

 - Upload a creative for a brand campaign.
 - List creatives for a brand campaign.

-Feel free to add any additional resources to make it easier for a UI to handle a large number of entities.

-### Steps to Proceed:

-- Create a private GitHub repository with your solution and share it with us.

 ## Solution Overview

 This project provides a system for managing brands, campaigns, and creatives within a digital advertising platform.